qtalr/lab-00/README.md

 ## Objectives

 - Access a lab activity
-- Create and edit a Quarto document and render a report
+- Create, edit, and export a Quarto document as a report
-- Export a report as a PDF or Word document
+- Demonstrate your ability to use some of the basic Markdown syntax
 - Learn the submission process on Canvas

 ## Instructions